lingtalfi/HybridList/README.md

 History Log
 ------------------

+- 1.6.0 -- 2017-11-15

+    - improve HybridList, now recognizes the wildcard "*" for ListShapers (dynamic shapers).
+Useful for pagination

 - 1.5.2 -- 2017-11-15

     - fix HybridList now return nulls when not set for sliceNumber, sliceLength, offset